MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-troubleshooting-installation.md

 5. Relaunch the Teams app, then right-click on the icon and select Quit.
 6. Relaunch the Teams app one more time, and you should see the toggle switch.

-### Group policy "Allow all Trusted apps" set to disabled
+### Download and install even if group policy is set to disabled

 You may still be able to download and install the new Teams even if you have *"Allow all Trusted apps"*  group policy set to disabled.